expertitpro/Gilbert-Alipui-Coding-Excercise-for-DrugDev/README.md

 <b>My Solution Methodology:</b>

 I researched the Caesar cipher algorithm.
-I attempted to complete it, but ran out of time getting my solution to function properly, and eventually ran out of time so I adapted the Caesar cipher algorithm from: http://www.xarg.org/2010/05/cracking-a-caesar-cipher/
+I attempted to complete it and eventually ran out of time so I adapted the Caesar cipher algorithm from: http://www.xarg.org/2010/05/cracking-a-caesar-cipher/.

 <b>Solution API</b>